Safer Taylor Street

 FUNDING

-Safer Taylor Street is funded through a Caltrans Sustainable Communities grant along with San Francisco County Transportation Authority (SFCTA), Prop K and Prop B funds.
+Safer Taylor Street was funded through a Caltrans Sustainable Communities grant along with San Francisco County Transportation Authority (SFCTA), Prop K and Prop B funds.

 Caltrans Logo